Experienced stroke specialists use this minimally invasive technique to remove blood clots from the brain when other treatments aren’t successful.

-- National recognition: The Joint Commission certifies some of our locations, including Norwalk Hospital, as Primary Stroke Centers.
+- National recognition: The Joint Commission certifies two of our locations, including Danbury Hospital and Norwalk Hospital as Thrombectomy-Capable Stroke Centers.
+Northern Dutchess Hospital, Putnam Hospital, Sharon Hospital and Vassar Brothers Medical Centers are recognized as Primary Stroke Centers by the Joint Commission.
 This recognition means we have doctors and nurses available around the clock who deliver leading stroke care.
+Find out more about acute stroke treatment.
 Find out more about acute stroke treatment.

-- Skilled specialists: Fellowship-trained neurologists specializing in endovascular techniques perform mechanical thrombectomy.
+- Skilled specialists: Fellowship-trained neurosurgeons specializing in endovascular techniques perform mechanical thrombectomy.
 This level of training leads to safe care even for complex cases.

 - Advanced imaging: We use leading neuroimaging technologies to plan a safe procedure.
 These tests show which areas of the brain the stroke is impacting, enabling us to determine whether mechanical thrombectomy can help you.